drvladbancila/turing/README.md

 JUMPZERO XX -> works like BRANCHZERO (see above)
 HALT        -> ends the execution
 ```
-You can find some program examples in the 'examples' folder.
+You can find some program examples in the "examples" folder.
 That's it.

 Images above generated with the wonderful [cool-retro-terminal](https://github.com/Swordfish90/cool-retro-term) by Swordfish90.